A Refinement of Pohst's Inequality

-\begin{lemma} Given $\eta_k$ a step in the construction of $\eta_v$.
-Suppose $(i,j)_-$ is minimal such that we couldn't apply Case 1 or Case 2 of the construction.
-Then it cannot exist a negative pair $(i,j')_-$ in $\nhdoub$-configuration with $j'<j$. \end{lemma} \begin{proof} Suppose that such a negative pair exist and $(i,j')_-$ is in $\nhdoub$-configuration with $(i',j')_+$, $i<i'$.
-Then $(i',j)_+$ is positive canonical.
-Because of the minimality of $(i,j)_-$, $(i',j)_+$ is necessarily in $\hdoub$-configuration with some negative pair $(i'',j)_-$ with $i<i''<i$.
-Now since $(i,j')_-$ is in $\nhdoub$-configuration with $(i',j')_+$, this partition must have been constructed by means of Case 1 of the construction.
-In particular in the segment $s:=\{(i+1,j'),(i+2,j'),\dots,(i'-1,j')\}\cap K_v$ the number of negative pairs is less or equal than the number of positive pairs.
-This implies that the number of positive pairs is greater or equal than the number of negatives in the segment $s':=\{(i+1,j),(i+2,j),\dots,(i'-1,j)\}\cap K_v$.
-Finally, the negative pair $(i'',j)_-$ is contained in a partition with the positive pair $(i',j)_+$ not contained in $s'$.
-Hence, there either exist a positive pair in $\sing$-configuration in the segment $s'$ which contradicts the minimality of $(i,j)_-$ or there exist a positive pair in the segment $s'$ contained in the same partition with another negative pair $(i''',j)_-$, $i'<i'''$.
-Such a partition is necessarily tripleton or a quadrupleton, in both cases, we are in contradiction with the minimality of $(i,j)_-$. \end{proof}
+Since $(i,j')_-$ is in $\nhdoub$-configuration with $(i',j')_+$, this partition must have been constructed by means of Case 1 of the construction.
+In particular in the segment $I_1=\{(i+1,j'),(i+2,j'),\dots,(i'-1,j')\}\cap K_v$ the number of positive pairs is greater than or equal to the number of negatives pairs.
+This implies that the number of positive pairs is greater than or equal to the number of negatives in the segment $I_2=\{(i+1,j),(i+2,j),\dots,(i'-1,j)\}\cap K_v$.
+Finally, the negative pair $(i'',j)_-$ is contained in a partition with the positive pair $(i',j)_+$ not contained in $I_2$.
+Hence, there either exists a positive pair in $\sing$-configuration in the segment $I_2$, which contradicts the fact that $(i,j)_-$ is non ideal, or there exist a pair in $\trip$ or $\tquad$-configuration on $I_2$, which contradicts the fact that $(i,j)_-$ is the smallest (or second smallest) non ideal on $l_{(i,j)}$. \end{proof}